Codecademy/docs/content/python/glossaries/built-in-functions/min.md

 ## Definition

-The built-in `min()` function returns the lowest value from values given or an iterable.
+Returns the lowest value from values given or an iterable.

 ## Syntax